rockroman/CI_PP4-Knowledge-Flow/README.md

 - User must be authenticated to get access to a blog detail page
 - User can see full cntent of a blog post , all the comments posted for that blog post
+- User Story covered with this feature: 10,11
  <details><summary>See Blog detail Page</summary>

 ![Blog detail Page](docs/features/blog-detail1.png)